Snigelson/pytimex/PROTOCOL.md

 The unknown byte was documented as 0x60, but I seem to get 0x14 instead.
 Requires some investigating.

-Byte 15 indicates how long before the specified time the alarm will sound (I believe).
+Byte 15 indicates how long before appointments, in 5 minute intervals, the alarm will sound.

 Check if the following DATA1 packets contain data start indexes etc too, or if their payloads are just concatenated.